GluuFederation/docs-oxd-prod/3.1.4/sources/index.md

 ## FAQ

 **What is oxd?**
-oxd is a mediator: it provides APIs that can be called by a web application that are easier than directly calling the API's of an OpenID Connect Provider (OP) or an UMA Authorization Server (AS).
+oxd is a mediator: it provides APIs that can be called by a web application that are easier than directly calling the APIs of an OpenID Connect Provider (OP) or an UMA Authorization Server (AS).

 **What types of applications can use oxd?**
 oxd only supports server-side web applications.
 If you are using the Gluu Server as your OP and need single sign-on (SSO) to single-page apps (SPAs), native apps, or SaaS apps, please review the Gluu Server [SSO integration guide](https://gluu.org/docs/ce/integration/).